IBM/db2forzosdeveloperextension-about/docs/working-with-sql/saving-sql-results-to-a-file.md

 # {{ page.title }}

 Any SQL results that generate a result set can be saved to a file.
-To save the results to a file, open a SQL result, go to the **Result** tab, and click the **Save** icon.
-When prompted, enter the location and name of the file.
-Press **Enter** to save the results to the specified file.
+To save the results, open a SQL result, go to the **Result** tab, and click the **Save** icon.
+Specify a location in your file explorer for the results and click **Save File**.

 ![Saving SQL results]({{site.baseurl}}/assets/images/runsql-save-results.gif)